shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 - numpy 1.25.2
 - matplotlib 3.7.2

 To run the code files, make sure you have the ADNI dataset downloaded and modify the data paths in the `train.py` and `predict.py` if needed.
 To train your own siamese and classifier, run the `train.py`.
-This code file will train the siamese network, train tj classifer, and evaluate the classifier. `train.py` will also save the siamese and classifer models into your local repository, including some training plots.
-Make sure to modify the saved models paths if needed.
+This code file will train the siamese network, train the classifer, and evaluate the classifier. `train.py` will also save the siamese and classifer models into your local repository, including some training plots.
+Make sure to modify the name paths of the saved models if needed.

 Concerning reproducibility, you won't get the exact same results because of the randomness on how to make pairs of images and splitting the data.

 This code was implemented and executed on rangpur with vgpu.
-It would be preferable if you execute this code on a device or server that provides a GPU for accelarated training.
+It would be preferable if you execute this code(s) on a device or server that provides a GPU for accelarated training.

 ## References
 -  https://github.com/pytorch/examples/blob/main/siamese_network/main.py